 1/3 cup honey or maple syrup (I used honey)

 1/4 cup dried fruit or other additions you like.
 (I used Craisins.)

 1. In a bowl, combine the oats and nuts/seeds.

 2. Pour in oil and honey (or maple syrup) and stir to combine.

 3. Add in seasonings and vanilla and mix well.

-4. Spread out on a baking sheet covered in parchment paper and bake at 350 F for 30-35 minutes, stirring every 15 to make sure all pieces bake evenly.
+4. Spread out on a baking sheet covered in parchment paper and bake at 350 F for 25-30 minutes, stirring after 20 minutes to make sure all pieces bake evenly.

-This will last for two weeks in an air tight container.
+Note: This will last for two weeks in an air tight container.
 It also freezes well so I always double the recipe.